AutoTubeApp/autotube.app/content/docs/introduction.md

 ---
 index: 0
 title: What is AutoTube ?
-description: AutoTube allows you to publish yourself yours videos.
+description: AutoTube allows you to publish yourself your videos.
 next: installation
 ---